Gemelovg/gemelovg.github.io/_posts/2022-08-20-Where-is-my-money-going.md

 Wow.
 Even though we know some expenses are form the same store, since they are have exactly the same name, the dataframe count them as different.
 Let use just the first word as the name of the Store.

-## Lets create a new column name Store and get the first word from the string.
+## Now lets create a new column name Store and get the first word from the string.

 ```python
 bank['Store'] = bank.Description.str.split().str.get(0)